JOIN LOGIN JOIN

 Where the Knight Destrier Fits in Your Imperial Knights Collection

 Knight Destrier 2If your Knights collection already leans melee, the Destrier looks like a natural next step.
-If you run more shooty builds, it can be your dedicated problem-solver that forces engagement on your terms.
+If you run more shooty builds, it can be your dedicated problem-solver, forcing engagement on your terms.

 Who Should Be Excited